vi/websocat/doc.md

 Options:

-* abstract (`bool`) - On Linux, connect ot an abstract-namespaced socket instead of file-based
+* abstract (`bool`) - On Linux, connect to an abstract-namespaced socket instead of file-based

 ## copy_bytes